Inouye165/React-Photo-App/README.md

 - Fixed upload callsites to use the backend upload endpoint and added upload/fetch logging.
 - Upload panel now fills the viewport under the toolbar, with a compact file list and flush-edge layout.
 No large image previews; file list shows filename, date, size, and type.
 - Server skips non-image files (e.g., desktop.ini) and logs them, instead of exiting.
 HEIC/HEIF support confirmed with ImageMagick fallback.
+- **NEW: Interactive canvas editor implemented** - `ImageCanvasEditor.jsx` provides drag-and-drop text positioning on images with font size/color controls.
+Text styling persists across editing sessions.
-- Remaining open items: CSS grid for thumbnails, live updates, search, and automated tests.
+- Remaining open items: CSS grid for thumbnails, live updates, search, automated tests, and backend captioned image file export.

 If you want the cleaned app to be the mounted entry, change `src/main.jsx` to import `App_clean.jsx` instead of `App.jsx`.